George Washington: Personal life

 Washington's 1751 bout with smallpox may have rendered him sterile, though Chernow notes that it is possible Martha "sustained injury during the birth of Patsy, her final child, making additional births impossible".
 The couple lamented not having any children together.
 The two raised Martha's children John Parke Custis (Jacky) and Martha Parke Custis (Patsy), and later Jacky's two youngest children Eleanor Parke Custis (Nelly) and George Washington Parke Custis (Washy), and supported numerous nieces and nephews.
-Some descendants of West Ford, a slave of Washington's younger brother John Augustine Washington, maintain (based on family oral history) that Ford was fathered by George Washington, though this paternity has been disputed.

 Washington was somewhat reserved in personality, although he was known for having a strong presence.
 He made speeches and announcements when required, but he was not a noted orator nor debater.
 He drank alcohol in moderation but was morally opposed to excessive drinking, smoking tobacco, gambling, and profanity.
 He was taller than most of his contemporaries; accounts of his height vary from 6 ft to 6 ft 3.5 in.
 He was known for his strength.
 He had grey-blue eyes and long reddish-brown hair.
 He did not wear a powdered wig; instead he wore his hair curled, powdered, and tied in a queue in the fashion of the day.

 Washington suffered from severe tooth decay and ultimately lost all of his teeth except one.
 He had several sets of false teeth during his presidency.
 Contrary to common lore, these were not made of wood, but of metal, ivory, bone, animal teeth, and human teeth possibly obtained from slaves.
 His dental problems left him in constant pain, which he treated with laudanum.
 He also experienced a painful growth in his thigh early in his first presidential term, followed by a life-threatening bout of pneumonia in 1790 from which he never fully recovered.

 Washington was a talented equestrian.
 Jefferson described him as "the best horseman of his age".
 He collected thoroughbreds at Mount Vernon; his two favorite horses were Blueskin and Nelson.